igumiao/igumiao.github.io/README.md

 - Click *Create a new repository*

 #### 2. Clone the repository
+>Since you might not have experience with Git.
+Thus, it's essential to demonstrate how to clone the repository.
+>
->Here we demonstrate how to clone the repository and save the file on the local machine to achieve version control.
+>Here we demonstrate how to clone the repository and save the file on the local machine so we can work offline.
+Working offline is a great advantage compared to a centralized system where people must edit one file online.
->The audience is the student with no experience with Git.
-Thus it's essential to demonstrate how to clone the repository.

 -  Go to the folder  where you want to store your project (on your computer)
 ```bash